 The College of Business awards the Bachelor of Business Administration (B.B.A.) degree in the following areas: Accounting, Business Administration, Economics, Entrepreneurship, Finance, Management, and Marketing.
-In addition, the College, through its Business Graduate Programs Office, awards the Master of Business Administration Degree (MBA), the Master of Business Administration Degree - Online (MBA), and the Master of Professional Accountancy (MPA) Degree.
-The College also awards the Doctor of Philosophy Degree in Business Administration (Ph.D.) with three concentrations: Accounting, Economics, and Management.
+In addition, the College, through its Business Graduate Programs Office, awards the Master of Business Administration Degree (MBA), the Master of Business Administration Degree (MBA), the Master of Business Administration Degree (MBA), the College also awards the Doctor of Philosophy Degree in Business Administration (Ph.D.) with three concentrations: Accounting, Economics, and Management.